 Stewart was a right-hander standing 6-feet-3 and listed with a playing weight of an even 200 pounds.
 He had married his high-school sweetheart, Peggy Jean Logan, in January 1977.
 The couple had two children, Colin and Alicia, both born with cystic fibrosis.
 It was important for him to remain as close as he could to hospitals of quality.

 In 1979, Stewart was used primarily in relief – though he won each of the three starts he was given, pitching seven, nine, and eight innings and never giving up more than two earned runs.
 It was hard to crack manager Earl Weaver’s five-man rotation featuring Mike Flanagan, Jim Palmer, Scott McGregor, Dennis Martinez, and Steve Stone.
 There were only five starts all season by anyone other than the main five, and Sammy had three of the five.

 Things fell apart for the team in 1984.
 The Orioles finished 19 games out of first place.
-Stewart led the staff again, this time appearing in 60 games and became a defined closer, finishing 39 games.
+Stewart led the staff again, this time appearing in 60 games and became a defined closer, finishing 39 games and with a career-high 13 saves.
 He was 7-4, with an improved 3.29 ERA.
 It wasn’t much better in 1985, and Stewart finished almost as many games (36), while pitching quite a few more innings and seeing significant increases in the number of hits, walks, and more than double the number of home runs allowed.
 His ERA at 3.61 was still superior to the team’s 4.38.
 On December 17, 1985, Stewart was traded to the Boston Red Sox for infielder Jackie Gutierrez.
 Boston was anxious to build a better bullpen.

 On November 12 Stewart was granted free agency – in other words, the Red Sox let him go.